ChromiumOS Developer Guide

 $ cd ~/chromiumos

-$ repo init -u https://chrome-internal.googlesource.com/chromeos/manifest-internal -b main
+$ repo init -u https://chrome-internal.googlesource.com/chromeos/manifest-internal -b stable

 $ repo sync -j4